microbiome/OMA/98_exercises.md

    argument can be either the name or the index of the desired assay.

 Well done!
 You can now locate and retrieve individual assays of a TreeSE.
-If you got stuck, you can refer to chapter \ref(assay-slot) of this book.
+If you got stuck, you can refer to chapter \@ref(assay-slot) of this book.

 ### Sample information